Head CoachRead More

 Wide ReceiversRead More

-Adam Banks returns to the Amherst sidelines for a sixth season after joining the staff to coach the wide receivers in 2011.
+Adam Banks returns to the Amherst sidelines for a seventh season after joining the staff to coach the wide receivers in 2011.
 He played an important role in helping the Purple & White lead the NESCAC in scoring offense (29.9 ppg) during his first season, with five players recording at least one touchdown reception as part of a balanced receiving corps.

 Banks came to Amherst after completing a four-year stint as an assistant coach at his alma mater, Georgetown University.
 Serving as a part-time defensive assistant in his first year with the Hoyas, Banks was promoted to a full-time assistant in May of 2008.
 He worked with the team's running backs and wide receivers during the rest of his tenure at Georgetown, while also assisting in head coach Kevin Kelly's recruiting efforts.